imurray/chol-rev/README.md

 directory has a toy Gaussian process demo, to show how the new routines could be used within a larger gradient computation.
 There is also a slow Matlab version of the Fortran code, which may be easier to read than the Fortran for anyone wishing to port the algorithm.
+There are also simpler pure Matlab and Python routines to achieve the same result, but more slowly.

 What follows is a high level description of how this routine could be used in general: